state-hiu/Mapgive/_posts/box/en/resources/0900-01-04-event-guide.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/FA6QBlnUcWo" frameborder="0" allowfullscreen></iframe>

 Here are helpful tips for organizing an event, from recruiting participants, logistics on the day, to follow up.
-The suggestions here are summarized in the [event checklist]({{site.baseurl}}/en/resources/event-checklist/).
+The suggestions here are summarized in the [event checklist](#resources&event-checklist).
 The video "What is an OpenStreetMap Mapping Party?" shows the atmosphere of these kind of events.

-Also, there are even more good ideas for <a href="http://education.nationalgeographic.com/media/file/HowTo_Event_Educators.pdf">event planning shared by National Geographic for Geography Awareness Week</a>, and the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a>.
+Also, there are even more good ideas for event planning shared by the <a href="http://wiki.openstreetmap.org/wiki/Mapping_Weekend_Howto">OSM Mapping Weekend HOWTO</a>.

 For educators, we are launching <a href="http://teachosm.org/">TeachOSM</a>, guidance for bringing OpenStreetMap into the classroom.